 An investment programme to improve the energy labels of our homes.
-Please refer to the section Corporate Sustainability and Social Responsibility of this report.
+Please see the Environmental section of this report.

-In March 2021, Vesteda adopted the ‘Policy on the integration of sustainability risks and factors into the investment decision making process’ providing insight in which potential sustainability risks Vesteda has identified and how these risks and principal adverse impacts on sustainability factors are integrated in investment decisions of new acquisitions.
+Vesteda has a ‘Policy on the integration of sustainability risks and factors into the investment decision-making process’ providing insight into which potential sustainability risks Vesteda has identified and how these risks and principal adverse impacts on sustainability factors are integrated in investment decisions related to new acquisitions or renovation projects.

-Sustainability and climate risks form an important part of Vesteda’s investment decision process for new acquisitions.
-Vesteda applies its technical standards to assess whether new (potential) investments comply with Vesteda’s sustainability and technical requirements.
-Since the beginning of 2021, Vesteda has been using an ESG framework to determine a sustainability impact score for each project to provide for a broader scope on relevant sustainability risks and factors and to ensure new projects meet the applicable ESG requirements to be qualified as sustainable.
+Sustainability and climate risks form an important part of Vesteda’s investment decision process for new acquisitions and renovation projects.
+Vesteda applies its technical standards to assess whether new (potential) investments comply with Vesteda’s sustainability and technical requirements (which focus on climate change mitigation and adaptation).
+Vesteda uses an ESG framework to determine a sustainability impact score for each project to provide a broader scope on relevant sustainability risks and factors and to ensure new projects meet the applicable ESG requirements to qualify as sustainable.